mviereck/x11docker/README.md

 echo $Xenv && export $Xenv
 xpra start $DISPLAY --use-display --html=on --bind-tcp=localhost:14500
 ```
 Now you can access your application at [http://localhost:14500](http://localhost:14500).
 Further infos at [xpra wiki: HTML5 clients](https://xpra.org/trac/wiki/Clients/HTML5).
+(Caution: Don't use a host window manager with option `--wm` in this setup.
+You don't need it and it can be exploited to access your host through a browser!).

 # Developer options
 Collection of rarer needed but sometimes useful options.